How to Start Backpacking by Preparing for Your Trip This article is a supplement to our Backpacking for Beginners Live Virtual Workshop.

 Mountaineering: The Freedom of the Hills.
 (The new approach added emergency shelter and hydration.)
 Your next adventure packing list should include items from each of these systems.

 Of course, it’s not an all-inclusive approach.
 Depending on your trip, you’ll pack additional items.
 Overnight trips will require camping gear.
 Glacial traverses demand an ice axe and crampons.
 Ultralight travelers may chance risk and not carry some items to lessen their load and quicken their pace.
-However, this is a great basic list to refer to.
+However, this is a great basic list to refer to when you’re exploring how to start backpacking.

 “Layers” may make you think of snowy winter hikes (or cakes—cool with us either way), but this applies to rainy days as well.
 Rule number one for selecting your hiking wardrobe: no cotton!
 This means just because you see Columbia or North Face stamped on the sleeve, it doesn’t mean it’s hiking gear.
 Opt for synthetics, wool or down (depending on the article of clothing).
 In warmer months plan ahead for cloud bursts and soggy weather with a lightweight rain jacket and water-resistant hiking shoes.
 For winter hiking, the ultimate goal is not to sweat.
 This can be achieved by dressing in the following order: base layer, mid layer, outer layer, and accessories including socks and gloves.
 You may feel like Randy in

 A Christmas Story, but when it comes to that gorgeous bitch Mother Nature, it’s function over fashion.
-Breaking in New Hiking Boots or Shoes
+How to Start Backpacking by Breaking in New Hiking Boots or Shoes

 As far as shoes: Remember that scene in